Kimo0104/CMPUT404Project/README.md

 Contributors / Licensing
 ========================

-Copyright 2022 Kimo0104 firasalchalabi cheetiantey
+Copyright 2022 Kimo0104 firasalchalabi cheetiantey Mahajabin-Tokon

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.